Visits to museums and galleries

-The Taking Part Survey measures cultural activity by people aged 16 years and over, as well as children aged 5 to 10 years and 11 to 15 years.
-Respondents must be living in private households in England, but there is no geographical restriction on where the activity or event occurred.
+The Taking Part survey measures cultural activity by people aged 16 years and over, as well as children aged 5 to 10 years and 11 to 15 years.
+Respondents must be living in private households in England, but the cultural activity can have taken place anywhere.

 The sample for the Taking Part survey is chosen by first randomly selecting households from the Postcode Address File.

 An interviewer visits these addresses and, if contact is made, records details of all individuals living at each address.
 One adult, and where applicable one child aged 5 to 10 and one aged 11 to 15, is then selected to participate in the survey.

 The figures presented here only apply to people aged 16 years and over.